 Close strong.
 Watch the end of the speech and you see a textbook example of closing strong.
 Your approach to an ending might be different, but your goal should be the same.
 Close by driving home the points you want to reinforce and have remembered.
 Make sure the closing connects people back to your purpose for giving the talk .

 There is plenty for any presenter to work on here, and yet there are other lessons in this powerful oration.
-I encourage you to look for your own as you watch and think about the speech.
+I encourage you to look for your own as you listen and think about the speech.
 Then… go out and apply one of the lessons to your next presentation.

 A final note – in my research for this post, I ran across a video interview with Dr. King’s speechwriter.
 I strongly encourage you to watch this four minute video – it gives you additional insights and perspective on the speech, and why it was so powerful.